WARNING SYSTEMS

 Emergency Alert

 In some circumstances DFES may issue an Emergency Alert telephone warning.
 Emergency Alert is a national telephone warning system which sends voice messages to landlines and text messages to mobile phones within a defined area under immediate threat.
+Emergency Alert relies on telecommunications networks to send messages, and message delivery cannot be guaranteed.

 Standard Emergency Warning Signal